 The Ceres of the early 1900's had changed considerably as a result of the industrialisation of the linen manufacturing process, and the only remnant of this once major village occupation was the bleachfield at St Ann's which still employed several workers.
 For the majority however it meant a trek over the muir to Cupar or a train to Dundee to find work.
 Agriculture was by now the main source of employment within the parish.

-Today Ceres has one supermarket incorporating a sub post office, a butcher, a newsagent, three antique shops, a garage, a coffee shop, a book shop and two public houses.
-Most villagers now travel outwith the parish to work.
+Today, most villagers travel outwith the parish to work.
 A far cry from the mainly self sufficient community of some 150 years ago.
 The village was described by John Scott Moncrieff the historian, as "the most attractive village in Scotland".
 With its old cottages, village green, ancient hump backed bridge and the Fife Folk Museum, Ceres justifies such acclaim.